Daniel wants Shane to create another classroom contest problem. Unfortunately, he's out of ideas, so he decides to create a roller coaster instead.

 Explanation for Sample Output 1

-There are 3 downs, meaning the fun level is 3.
-There are two sequences, ^^vv and ^v, with sizes 2 and 1 respectively.
+, with sizes and respectively.
 This is the lexicographically smallest non-increasing order, so the roller coaster is ideal.

 Sample Input 2